cancervariants/fusion-representation/docs/source/terminology.rst

 Related Variant Types
 @@@@@@@@@@@@@@@@@@@@@

-Gene fusions are closely related to, but destinct from many related types of variation.
+Gene fusions are closely related to, but distinct from many related types of variation.
 Those types are described in this section for contrast, but are not otherwise discussed in the Gene Fusion Guidelines.

 .. _rearrangements: